 - Feeling restless

-- A decrease in appetite
+- Decreased appetite

 - Nausea and/or abdominal pain

-- Powerful cravings for marijuana (THC)
+- General craving for marijuana (THC)

 Can CBD Decrease THC Withdrawal Symptoms?